 Sometimes you want to reuse a workbook more than once.
-Or have created a great workbook that can serve as a model for other workbooks.
+Or you've created a great workbook that can serve as a model for others.
 Rather than copying your workbook over and over, you can create a custom template.

 How to Save a Workbook as a Template